jereconjota/mern-todo-server/README.md

 This is the server side of the MERN Todo App.
 It is built using Node.js, Express.js, and MySQL.

+## Demo

+You can view the demo of the API at [here](https://mern-todo-server-production.up.railway.app/)

+---

 ## Installation

 1. Clone the repo